ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

 ## Course description:

 Managers rely on accounting information to guide operations.
-This course builds on Principles of Accounting II (ACCT 2200) to prepare students to produce and use this information.
+This course builds on Principles of Accounting II (ACCT 2200) to prepare students to produce, evaluate, and use this information.
 Topics covered include decision-making techniques, analysis of cost behavior, allocation of common and joint costs, use of cost information in operational and strategic decisions, transfer pricing, and performance measurement, and incentive compensation, with an emphasis on using data science to bring accounting information into the decision process.

 ## Course Objectives:
 By the end of this course, you should be able to: